 The Act 173 Program is structured to provide direct subsidies to HPOs who in return provide affordable housing to elderly tenants.
-Because these properties are contracted with PRDOH to provide a public service and receive public funding, Title II of the Americans with Disabilities Act (ADA) applies.
-Title II of the ADA prohibits discrimination on the basis of disability by public entities and their contractors that provide public services and requires the provision of Reasonable Accommodations (RAs) and Resonable Modifications (RMs).
-15
+Because these properties are contracted with PRDOH to provide a public service and receive public funding, Title II of the Americans with Disabilities Act of 1990, as amended (ADA) applies.
+Title II of the ADA prohibits discrimination on the basis of disability by public entities and their contractors that provide public services and requires the provision of Reasonable Accommodations (RAs) and Reasonable Modifications (RMs).